-Exploring the Artifacts #9: The Missing Links Part 1
+Exploring the Artefacts #9: The Missing Links Part 1

 The subject of this article is an editing technique that implies a hidden meaning specifically between two shots or scenes in a narrative.
 These transitions can draw a connection between story fragments in an obvious way or act as a subtle association between the instantly changing visuals.
 Even though this rather sophisticated device has been used sparingly in the past, it adds an intellectual depth to the stories that only motion pictures can so effectively convey.

 We'll begin with one of the most famous and apparent transitions in the history of cinema.
 It contains the final image from the film's lengthy "Dawn of Man" opening segment.
 During these scenes, primates, representing early mankind, learn how to better survive in the wilderness.
 At one point they are confronted by the shocking appearance of a giant monolith signifying a completely unknown but far advanced civilisation that stimulates both their curiosity and fear.
 Later, a bone learned to be used as a weapon, is thrown into the air as a celebration of supremacy.
 In a single "cut" the bone becomes an orbiting weapon in space, achieving its power by bridging a vast, almost immeasurable amount of time and human achievement in the blink of an eye.
 This transition may cause some to ponder what other potential leaps of progress an alien race are capable of, represented by the monolith seen earlier, especially after the object makes several reappearances later in the film.
 Perhaps, we are to them, still like the apes with the bone, who try as we might, can never fully comprehend the giant object, no matter how far man "progresses".